ukparliament/weeknotes.data-search/2018/04/index.md

 ...appears to go to Dan this week.
 He picked up a request from a student doing research around election results, pulled off a [Cruyf-like turn](https://en.wikipedia.org/wiki/Cruyff_Turn) and hit a pin point cross to [Oli](https://twitter.com/olihawkins), who brought down the ball and flicked it to [Carl](https://twitter.com/carlbaker).
 Back of the net.
 Total customer service.

-### Are topics fashionable
+### Are topics fashionable?

 My god, are topics fashionable.
 You can barely turn a corner without some 'multidisciplinary website product team' shouting topics at you.
 Suddenly everyone is talking about topics.
 Topics topics topics topics topics.
 Browse by topic.
 Search by topic.
 Topics.
 These things come in phases.
 Next week we could be back to calendar views.

 ### Did anyone say blockchain?

-Aidan, Jamie and Dan mentioned Bitcoin briefly which is dangerously close.
+Aidan, Jamie and Dan mentioned Bitcoin briefly, which is dangerously close.
 Thankfully no-one said Ron Paul or weeeed so we think we're still safe.

 ### Strolls